 - Basmati Rice 3 cups (soaked for at least an hour)

 - In a pestle and mortar or spice blender, blend all ingredients listed under Spice Mix into a smooth powder.
 Discard any cardamom skins.

 - To make the stock for Kabuli Pulao heat ½ cup oil in pot and add sliced onions.

 - Sauté until onions are brown.
 Add meat and minced garlic and keep sautéing till meat changes colour.

-- Add 2 teaspoons of the prepared spice mix and 4 cups of water.
+- Add 2 teaspoons of the prepared spice mix, salt and 4 cups of water.